 Providing Value

-Primary care teams provide value for health dollars by speeding up access to care, and offering a wider range of programs and services to promote health and manage chronic disease.
-They bring together the variety of skills needed to help people stay as healthy as possible.
+Primary care teams provide value for money by speeding up access to care and offering a wider range of programs and services to promote health and manage chronic disease.
+They bring together the variety of skills needed to help people stay healthy and out of hospital.

 AFHTO Led Initiatives: